 Orlando, Florida, September 18, 2018 – Laser Photonics is announcing a release of its new range of industrial cleaning systems.
-LP laser cleaning systems can be used in multiple applications replacing wet chemical processes, sandblasting, bead blasting, and other hazardous industrial cleaning solutions.
+LP laser cleaning systems can be used in multiple applications where abrasive blasting such as sandblasting and bead blasting, wet chemical processes, and other hazardous industrial cleaning solutions fail to meet expectations.

 Recent developments in laser technology are rapidly opening the path to the process of the future: laser blasting.
-The harmful effects of sand and bead blasting have long been known to cause early lung cancer, skin irritations, breathing problems, and vision loss, which in turn can cause a decline in life expectancy in general.
+The harmful effects of abrasive blasting have long been known to cause early lung cancer, skin irritations, breathing problems, and vision loss, which in turn can cause a decline in life expectancy in general.